kevin1024/kevin1024.github.com/source/_posts/2013-07-18-10-things-i-learned-deploying-graphite.markdown

 Also, for some reason there are a zillion client libraries for StatsD.
 For Python, I like [this one](https://github.com/jsocol/pystatsd) (`pip install statsd`)

 ## collectd
 Collectd is a daemon that runs on each of your servers and reports back info to Graphite.
 It comes with a bunch of plugins and [there are a zillion more for specialized servers](http://collectd.org/wiki/index.php/Table_of_Plugins) that help you track more statistics.
 Collectd is in EPEL, but it's a pretty old version.

-Also, Collectd doesn't talk directly to Graphite.
-The best way I found to set it up is with bucky
+Newer versions of Collectd can connect directly to Graphite.
+The version I found in EPEL is a bit old so I used bucky to connect them together

 ## bucky
 Bucky is a Python daemon that listens for both StatsD *and* collectd packets, and sends them to Graphite.
 So it's a replacement for StatsD but it also knows how to use Collectd metrics.
 It is pretty great and easy to deploy.
 It's also on the EPEL repository, so it's only a `yum install` away on Centos/RHEL.